Vulcan Fossil Fuel CO₂ Emissions

 Summary

-In this notebook we have successfully explored, analyzed, and visualized the STAC collection for Vulcan Fossil Fuel CO₂ Emissions, Version 4 dataset.
+In this notebook, we have successfully completed the following steps for the Vulcan Fossil Fuel CO₂ Emissions dataset:

 1. Install and import the necessary libraries

-2. Fetch the collection from STAC collections using the appropriate endpoints
+2. Fetch the collection from STAC using the appropriate endpoints

 3. Count the number of existing granules within the collection